PIVX QT Core Wallet

 This is your contacts list.
 You can input all the third-party addresses you use regularly (e.g. regular payment addresses, exchanges, etc.) for easier access:

-Head-out to the Masternodes And Governance section for more details.
+Visit the Masternodes section for more details.

-Head-out to the Cold Staking section for more details.
+Visit the Cold Staking section for more details.